wandeder/scrapper_rss/README.md

 > * Make sure that your app has no encoding issues (meaning symbols like &#39 and etc) when printing news to stdout.
 > * Make sure that your app has no encoding issues (meaning symbols like &#39 and etc) when printing news to stdout in JSON format.
 > * The --limit argument should also affect JSON generation.
+> *It is preferrable to have different custom exceptions for different situations(If needed).

 ---
 Implementations will be checked with the latest CPython interpreter of the 3.10 branch.
 ---